AFriendlyIrin/SMT-text-editing/README.md

 * **Haunt → Wraith** rather than Revenant because there's no Spirit race and they are primarily composed of demons who are classified as Spirit or Ghost in other games.
 * **Omagatoki → Witching Hour** because that's what "Omagatoki" means.
 I cannot fathom the balls-out confidence the SMT localizers must have to claim they can't translate a term Google Translate can, but I continue to do their job for them.
 * Angel's fusion message is tweaked to avoid referencing the Angel race, making it sound less clunky.
+* Whore of Babylon's fusion message is slightly changed to reduce repetitiveness.

 Additionally, Lahmu's title card still introduces him as "Vile".
 This title is a texture rather than text, so I can't edit it without additional tools.
 #### Soul Hackers